mattermost/docs/source/administration/prev-config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *Available in Enterprise Edition E10 and higher*

 **True**: Only System Admins can post in Town Square.
-Other members are not able to post, reply, upload files, emoji react or pin messages to Town Square, nor are they able to change the channel name, header or purpose.
+Other members are not able to post, reply, upload files, emoji react, or pin messages to Town Square, nor are they able to change the channel name, header, or purpose.

 **False**: Anyone can post in Town Square.